wuhongyi/PKUXIADAQ/README/UsersGuide/GUI.md

 **TODO公式**
 Where FL is called the fast length and FG is called the fast gap of the digital trapezoidal filter.

+General rules of thumb for the following important parameters are:

 - A longer trigger filter rise time averages more samples and thus allows setting lower thresholds without triggering on noise.
 - Typically the threshold should be set as low as possible, just above the noise level.
 - A longer trigger filter flat top time makes it easier to detect slow rising pulses.

 ### Energy